aranaseb/aranaseb.github.io/README.md

 ## Pokemon Go Feature

-In addition to being in tourist spots, these Poké Lids also are made into special PokéStops in Pokémon GO.
+In addition to being in tourist spots, these Poké Lids also are made into special PokéStops in Pokémon GO, a mobile game played by traversing through the real world and catching pokémon based on your real environment.

 These POIs are significant to Pokemon GO collectors as every 2 manhole Pokéstops visited in-game, the player is rewarded with a special encounter with an in-game Pokémon.
 This Pokémon, when caught, displays a rare background image based on the Japanese Prefecture the Pokélid is located in.